theRealWardo/logwhale/README.md

 # logwhale

-> Plugin to view, search & tail logs from containers in Kibana.
+> A Kibana plugin for tailing logs from containers.

 ---